-"So what are you?"
 "Are you adopted?"
 "Why are your parents' different colors?"
 "Wow, you look so exotic!"
 "You're black but you don't even act black."

 Ever since I can remember, I was aware of my different ethnicities.
 My father, a strong African American man and my mother, a graceful Filipino woman, both gave me a good sense of who I am and where I come from.
 There were times when I was younger, I recall asking my mother shyly, "Why is my skin darker than yours?"
 To this, she would simply answer, "Because that is the way that God made you."
 My parents emphasized how my facial features and my eye color were the same as theirs, just like other families.
 These answers gave me clarity, confidence, and comfort.
 However, this did not last for long.

-In elementary school, we had annual standardized testing and that came with filling out questions pertaining to one's grade, age, and ethnicity.
+In elementary school, we had annual standardized testing and that came with filling out questions pertaining to one's grade, age, and ethnicity, much like Markle's experience at her school.
 There were five boxes that I could choose from: White, Black, Asian, Hispanic, or Other.
 I had never felt so conflicted about my ethnic background in my life.
 I was unsure if I should pick Black or Asian because I felt that choosing one would negate my other half.
 After going back and forth, I looked up from my paper and realized that all of my white classmates finished and were waiting for me to move to the next question.
 Finally, in a rush of embarrassment, I chose Black.
 I did not choose this because I rejected my Filipino side but because I felt pressured to fit in one box.
 This moment snapped me out of my color-blindness and forced me to face the fact that I was different from all of my white peers.
 Soon I began to hear jokes about my biracial heritage from my classmates that I had not noticed before.

 My classmates' micro-aggressions slowly chipped away the confidence that my parents instilled in me.